edgedelta/docs/docs/installation/add-profiler-agent.md

 You can use this document to learn how to deploy the Edge Delta Agent with a profiler.

-The Edge Delta agent is a Go-based binary that (when specified during deployment) can expose CPU and memory profiling information.
+The Edge Delta Agent is a Go-based binary that (when specified during deployment) can expose CPU and memory profiling information.

 This information can be useful to understand specific activity, such as understanding why CPU usage is high.

-Afterwards deployment, to obtain the data, you can run a command to download a report.
+After deployment, to obtain the data, you can run a command to download a report.

 * * * * *